duong-28/crowdfunding-frontend/README.md

 # Crowdfunding Front End for Atletico Saigon
-> A React-based crowdfunding platform designed to support youth soccer initiatives.
-> The platform enables users to create and manage fundraising projects, make pledges, and track funding progress in real-time.
-Features include project creation, anonymous pledging, funding progress tracking, and a responsive modern UI.
+> A React-based crowdfunding website designed to support youth soccer in Saigon.
+The platform enables users to create and manage fundraising projects, make pledges, and track funding progress in real-time.
+Features include user authentication, project creation, pledge management, and user profile management.
 ---
  👩‍💻 Developed by Lucy Nguyen

 ## 🚀Live Demo: <https://atleticosaigon.netlify.app/>

 > 🔗 This project is the front end of the Atletico Saigon crowdfunding platform.
 The back end is built using Django Rest Framework and can be found at <https://github.com/duong-28/crowdfuning_back_end>

 > 📸 Scroll down for visual previews!

 ## 🔐 User Access Levels